hilary/lucas-meta/scratch/challenge.md

 ## Step 3

-Allow the user to choose the size of the round robin slice.
+Allow the user to change the size of the round robin slice.
 The slice determines how many particles per provider should appear in a row.
 In the three provider example above, slice = 1.
 With slice = 2, it would look like: A1, A2, B1, B2, C1, C2, A3, A4, B3, B4, C3, C4 … etc. Bound the slice value from 1 to 5.